gnorium/web-components/README.md

 # WebComponents, as used in [gnorium.com](https://gnorium.com)

-Reusable UI components following [Wikimedia Codex](https://doc.wikimedia.org/codex/) design system specification, built with Swift for server-side rendering.
+Reusable UI components following design system specification, built with Swift for server-side rendering.

 ## Overview